rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2019/november.md

 #### Documentation

-* A total revamp of user documentation
+* A complete overhaul of user documentation.
+* Read about specifying network interfaces while deploying the local communication broker.